rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 ### Cold Storage Wallet

-If you store private keys offline, never connected to the Internet, this is referred to as *cold storage*.
+If you store private keys offline, in a device never connected to the Internet, this is referred to as *cold storage*.
 There are obvious security benefits, and *cold storage* is the recommended approach for safe custody of your Bitcoin.

-There are many cold storage practices, and they follow this standard pattern,
+There are many cold storage practices, and they follow a standard pattern,

 1. private keys are stored offline (e.g., in an air-gapped device).
 1. public keys can be stored in an Internet-connected device.